At Te Atatu Toasted we take a simple approach to living a healthy lifestyle – it’s about eating good food and moving your body.

 That’s why we are big fans of Dave Letele from BBM Motivation.
 Dave (aka the Brown Buttabean) is a former professional boxer who hit rock bottom after his sporting career ended.
 But he turned his life around, losing more than 100 kilograms through exercise and good eating – now he helps thousands of other Kiwis with easy-to-follow fitness programmes and meal plans.

-We know his story will resonate with Te Atatu Toasted fans – more than a third of you told us that eating healthier was a top priority for you in 2021 and more than half of you want to get fitter or exercise more.
+We know his story will resonate with Te Atatu Toasted fans – in our Wellness survey more than a third of you told us that eating healthier was a top priority for you in and more than half of you want to get fitter or exercise more.

 Here are his tips: